Joshhhuaaa/EnhancedSC/PatchNotes.md

 - Added an option to toggle Back to Wall peek when weapon is equipped.
 - Added an option to toggle the inventory, so holding the key is no longer required, similar to Pandora Tomorrow.
 - Added an option to assign a keybind to toggle the HUD on or off.
+- Added an option to adjust controller sensitivity.
 - [@Shryder](https://github.com/shryder): Added support for Mouse 4 and Mouse 5 (side buttons).
 - Added support for using the NumPad on keypads.
 - Sniper mode now uses a dedicated keybind, similar to later Splinter Cell games, instead of being triggered by the Accelerate key.